jdevfullstack-tutorials/gaming-productivity-specs/README.md

 or browser-based games can be played well on a Mac.
-I tested the 4k iMac playing the online Counter Strike, pure browser-based, and it was doing well good much like a 1080p gaming PC build.
+I tested the 4k iMac playing the online Counter Strike, pure browser-based, and it was doing good much like a 1080p gaming PC build.

 Also, I have a separate review of iMac: